alekseynp/lions/README.md

 - We, as citizens, can discover this

 Reasoning:
-- We as a community are able to direct more raw analytical talent to this problem on a volunteer basis than the Ministry of Transportation has in their budget
+- We as a community are able to direct more raw analytical talent to this problem on a volunteer basis than the Ministry of Transportation can.
-- In 2014 I requested data regarding the bridge and recieved the following response.
-As data people, we assert that this cannot be true of a well managed bridge.
+- In 2014 I requested data regarding the bridge and received the following response.
 > As for the data for Lion’s Gate Bridge, the ministry [of Transportation] does not retain the data.
 The data is collected by traffic counters and is translated to an image from the local infrastructure and transferred to the public website, however, the data that drives the map is not intentionally captured and is therefore, unfortunately, not available.
+We assert that this is intolerable for an important resource like the Lion's gate bridge, that the data must be retained and widely available.

 ### Enable data services